zainabmirkar/100DaysOfDevOps/Kubernetes/Application Lifecycle Management/Day 46 ConfigMaps and Secrets.md

 # Configure Environment Variables in applications

-- use env propertu which is an array
+- use env property which is an array
 - this is a direct way of specifying env which is a key value format
 - other ways are config maps and secrets